kaihendry/dabase.com/content/blog/ZV-1.md

 ## Wide angle

-As many have complained a lens adaptor is sorely needed.
+As many have complained a **wide lens adaptor** is sorely needed.
 I'm not sure where to source the Len adaptor mentioned in https://youtu.be/qY8yVDZV70s in Singapore.
 Cathay are of no help.
 [This lens adaptor doesn't ship to Singapore](https://www.amazon.co.uk/gp/product/B07ZVJ6TDF/ref=as_li_tl?ie=UTF8&tag=christophelan-21&camp=1634&creative=6738&linkCode=as2&creativeASIN=B07ZVJ6TDF&linkId=7ea384a637d8ca5c2e91f204dec1dbfb).